mettamatt/bondit/README.md

 ### How They Influence Portfolio Adjustments

 - **High Rule Weight**: Indicators like the Federal Funds Rate (`FEDFUNDS`) with higher rule weights have a more significant impact on portfolio adjustments.
+- **Time Frame Weights**: Each indicator's analysis across multiple time frames is weighted to reflect the importance of short-term versus long-term trends.
 - **Thresholds**: Each indicator has predefined thresholds that trigger specific actions when breached.
 - **Action Taken**: Based on the analysis, the Decision Engine will increase or decrease allocations to specific assets to align the portfolio with current economic conditions.